 Male Sex Hormones

-Ladies – you also have testosterone in your body that is required for healthy hormone balance, your metabolism, and providing sufficient energy levels.
+Ladies – you also have testosterone in your body that is required for healthy natural hormone balance, your metabolism, and providing sufficient energy levels.
 We will list below the functions and side effects for you as they can cause the same symptoms in women as they do in men.

 We have already mentioned that men actually make both estrogen and progesterone, however, men make testosterone in the greatest quantity.
 Testosterone is made primarily in the testes in men.